 Andrew’s repertoire draws from the Great American and Canadian Songbooks.
-He brings a youthful edge to these standards while possessing a maturity that makes his performances reminiscent of his influences.
+He brings a fresh youthful edge to these classic standards while possessing a maturity that makes his performances reminiscent of that of his influences.

-Andrew is available for both private and public engagements in a variety of formats, performing with some of the most respected and talented musicians in the country, Andrew can easily be booked to ensure your next event swings above the rest.
+Available for both private and public engagements in a variety of formats, performing with some of the most respected and talented musicians in the country, Andrew can easily be booked to ensure your next event swings above the rest.
 His goal is to always bring fun, positive energy and a level of class and style to any stage he sings on.